SoftwareImpacts/SIMPAC-2023-33/README.md

 Choosing the probe pulse to be polarized with an angle to the polarization of the pump you may observe a fractional polarization flip of the probe due to their nonlinear interaction.
 Decide beforehand which steps you need to be written to disk for your analysis.

-Example scenarios of colliding Gaussians are preconfigured for any dimension.
+Example scenarios of colliding Gaussians are preconfigured for any dimension in the example scripts.

 ### Note on resource occupation